 He has worked with KTRK since 1998, and before that he was a correspondent for CBS News.
 During his time with CBS News, he reported such events as the Oklahoma City bombing, Haiti's civil unrest, Mexico's guerilla wars, Peru's hostage standoff, Cuba's downing of U.S. planes, TWA, Value-Jet, and other airline disasters.
 He also covered hurricanes throughout the Caribbean and reported from the heat of conflict in Central America, interviewing such tyrants as Manuel Noriega and Daniel Ortega.
 Rascon traveled extensively reporting on a host of domestic and international stories.

-From 1989 to 1994, Rascon reported for KABC-TV in Los Angeles, covering such notable stories as the O.J.
-Simpson case, the Rodney King beating trial, the subsequent Los Angeles riots, the Branch Davidian stand-off, the Menendez trial, as well as earthquakes, fires and floods.
+Before reporting for CBS News, Rascon reported for KABC-TV in Los Angeles from 1989 to 1994, covering such notable stories as the O.J.
+Simpson case, the Rodney King beating trial, the subsequent Los Angeles riots, the Branch Davidian stand-off, and the Menendez trial, as well as earthquakes, fires and floods.
 Rascon filed dozens of reports for ABC NewsOne, an ABC affiliate news source.